 - A. Seniority, the length of continuous service in the Chariho Regional School District, begins with a person's first day of work following confirmation of appointment by the Committee. - B. In the situation where the seniority date is the same between individuals, a lottery will be used to break the tie. - 1.
 All individuals that hold emergency certification, a one (1) year only position, or are awaiting an official decision on certification at the time of the lottery, will be placed at the end of the seniority list. - 2.
-In the event where there is more than one (1) individual as specified in B.1. above, a lottery of all similarlysituated educators will take place. - C. Educators who do not report for work for one hundred and thirty five (135) teaching days in a given year shall not accrue seniority or advance on the salary schedule for that year, thus remaining at their current salary.
-However, any educator on an approved, medically-documented leave of absence will continue to accrue seniority. - D. Only educators certified in Early Childhood Education may post to positions at the Pre-K -2 grade levels; provided, however, that:

-- 1. Any member currently teaching grades 1-4 may post to any position in grades 1 and 2. - 2.
+In the event where there is more than one (1) individual as specified in B.1. above, a lottery of all similarlysituated educators will take place. - C. Educators who do not report for work for one hundred and thirty-five (135) teaching days in a given year, excluding for reasons due to an approved Family Medical Leave Act (FMLA) and Uniformed Services Employment and Reemployment Rights Act (USERRA) absence, shall not accrue seniority or advance on the salary schedule for that year, thus remaining at their current salary. - D. Only educators certified in Early Childhood Education may post to positions at the Pre-K -2 grade levels; provided, however, that: - 1.
+Any member currently teaching grades 1-4 may post to any position in grades 1 and 2. - 2.
 Any other educators who hold an elementary certificate may post to any position in grades 1 and 2, but must complete one (1) of the following by December 31 of the first year and the second by December 31 of the second year of said position: - a.
 A university level course in the content area of reading readiness and developmental reading; and - b.
 A workshop offered or approved at the district level in the content area of curriculum and methods in early childhood education. - E. It is the responsibility of each member of the bargaining unit to maintain appropriate certification or licensure for his/her position, and to notify the Superintendent of any change in certification or licensure. - 1.
 A member of the bargaining unit not appropriately certified or licensed for his/her position shall be placed on unpaid leave unless a position exists for which the individual is certified.
 The person shall have no right to displace any other member of the bargaining unit.
 This provision does not apply to those individuals awaiting an official decision on certification or licensure. - 2.
 Members of the bargaining unit shall maintain the certificate or license required for the position he/she holds as of the start of the 2010-2011 school year and for any position acquired thereafter.

-ARTICLE 28 GENERAL
+ARTICLE 27 GENERAL